SMILEY4/strategy-game/documentation/markdown/game/Game_Mechanics.md

   - if it reaches -100%, the settlement looses -1 population
 - if the settlement reaches 0 population, it is abandoned and removed from the game
 - the increase/decrease in progress each turn is determined by
-  - whether enough food is available to fullfill the base requirements (yes = minor increase, no = major decrease)
+  - whether enough food is available to fulfill the base requirements (yes = minor increase, no = major decrease)
   - whether more than enough food is available (yes = major increase, no = no change)